10th September 2020

 There are several options for your smile when tooth loss has occurred.
 Your dentists may be able to carry out dental implant surgery to construct a new tooth for you, or in cases where dental implants aren’t recommended, you may be able to have dentures instead.

-To book a treatment or consultation here at our dentist in Clapham Common, London, get in touch with our friendly team today.
+To book a treatment or consultation here at our dentist in Clapham Common, London, get in touch with our friendly team today or simply book online.